irisbore/FYS-STK4155_project3/README.md

 # Running experiments

+- The experiments in the folder ´grid_search/CNN´ can be ran by `python3 run_cnn_gs.py --path_to_config CONFIG´, where CONFIG is the yaml file of the experiment you want to run
-- All experiments in `.py´ files can be ran by python3 filename.py
+- Except for the experiments in the folder ´grid_search/CNN´, all ´.py´ files can be ran by python3 filename.py
 - This will use the default config, with the same name as the script file, with .yaml extension
-- To provide a config: `python3 filename.py --path_to_config CONFIG´
+- To provide a config: `python3 filename.py --path_to_config CONFIG´.